|

 Fixed copper sprays are the best preventative measures against potato blight.
-In fact, during WWII, when copper was being used to make artillery shells, farmers faced new threats from potato blight because they were unable to spray their fields.
-Potato blight can find its way into your potato bed through contaminated potatoes, visitors and materials which have come from areas infested with the pathogen, and by rain or irrigation water splashing from contaminated plants to healthy plants.
-These are excellent reasons for quarantining new plants and avoiding the use of grocery store produce as a plant source.
+In fact, during WWII, when copper was collected to make artillery shells, farmers faced new threats from potato blight because they could not spray their fields.
+Potato blight can find its way into your potato bed through contaminated potatoes, visitors, materials, and rain or irrigation water splashing from infected plants to healthy plants.
+These are excellent reasons for quarantining new plants and not planting grocery store produce.
 [Just because a plant is healthy enough to eat now does not mean it isn’t carrying diseases that may stay in your soil for years.]
-Excess moisture should be avoided in areas susceptible to potato blight.
-This means allowing the soil to dry out between waterings, pruning for good air flow, and adding organic material to the soil to improve drainage.
+Allow the soil to dry out between waterings, pruning for good airflow, and add organic material to your potato bed to improve drainage.
 A healthy potato bed is a thing of beauty.
-Let’s keep it that way!
+Let’s keep it that way! |

 Welcome!You can grow a surprising amount of food in your own yard.
 Ask me how!
 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.